Things to do After Brunch in Los Angeles

 It’s official: DTLA has arrived.
 Downtown Los Angeles is a wellspring of culture, food, and hidden history—and we’re beyond proud to call this ‘hood our home.
 Now that Redbird is open for Saturday and Sunday Brunch in Los Angeles and bike sharing has finally made its way downtown, we thought it only right that we offer you a guide of our favorite DTLA spots and haunts to bookend your brunch.
 Whether you explore the city before or after, we’ll be there to refuel you with Chef Neal Fraser’s modern American take on what lies between breakfast and lunch, as well as bar director Tobin Shea’s tipples to take the edge of that summer sun.
 So, make a reservation, have some BLD Ricotta Blueberry Pancakes while here, make a list, hop on the Metro or on a bike, and get to know your city.

 The Arts District is truly cementing its moniker with the recent stream of gallery openings and shared studio spaces staking their claim.
-One of the most exciting additions is Switzerland-based Hauser Wirth & Schimmer.
+One of the most exciting additions is Switzerland-based Hauser & Wirth.
 Their new DTLA location is the 6th to open within its family of galleries.
-Not only does this compound boast exhibitions that skirt the Venn diagram of accessible modern and out-there, it also hosts its own bookstore—the aptly titled ARTBOOK—and an outdoor “public garden”.
-The current exhibition is “Revolution in the Making: Abstract Sculpture by Women, 1947 – 2016”, featuring female artists who have made an impact in the world of sculpture in the post-WWII era.
+Not only does this compound boast exhibitions that skirt the Venn diagram of accessible modern and out-there, it also hosts its own bookstore—the aptly titled ARTBOOK—and an outdoor “public garden.”

 The Broad is a welcome addition to the contemporary art scene of Downtown.
-Opened late last year, it was designed by Diller Scofidio + Renfro in collaboration with Gensler.
+Opened in late 2015, it was designed by Diller Scofidio + Renfro in collaboration with Gensler.
 The Broad boasts a truly unique “veil-and-vault” concept that is a wonder from both the outside as well as in the museum.
-Stroll and explore the 120,000 square foot building for free, thanks to philanthropists Eli and Edith Broad.
-The museum is, in fact, their own personal collection of contemporary modern art, ranging in many different movements and mediums from both the 20th and 21st centuries.
-Complimentary ticket reservations are often booked far out, so either set a date and stick with it or check The Broad website (thebroad.org) for twitter updates giving you a constant rundown of how the standby line is moving.
+Stroll and explore the 120,000 square foot building for free, thanks to philanthropists Eli and Edythe Broad.
+The museum is, in fact, their own personal collection of contemporary and modern art, ranging in many different movements and mediums from both the 20th and 21st centuries.
+Complimentary ticket reservations are often booked far out, so either set a date and stick with it or check The Broad website for twitter updates giving you a constant rundown of how the standby line is moving.

 Beneath the shade of the under -repairs 6th Street Bridge—the gateway from the Arts District to Boyle Heights—is the MaRS Gallery, an arts space which epitomizes the link between these two lots of LA life and landscape.
 The acronym stands for Museum as Retail Space, and it is just that: a great museum where you take in artists who merge cultural high with low, and shop all sorts of aesthetically pleasing ephemera (think gorgeous goods, useable ceramics, and any Art book you won’t be able to find at Taschen in their retail portion called Shop!).
 The building itself serves as a sort of permanent exhibition.
 The current exhibits lie in the center of the space, which acts as the nucleus for the gallery.
 There are offshoots and antechambers in the 5 other rooms that surround the main hub.
 You can check out the current installation of works from artist Marwa Abdul-Rahman, whose pieces use mixed media and real life legal entanglements of artists like Tupak Shakur and Lil’ Wayne as its thesis.
 Or, meander through the 700 square foot outdoor succulent garden, which is home to drought resistant plants potted in a living cinder block wall.